leggerf/intertwin/k8s/README.md

 ## Images in dockerhub

-- to use images in Airflow, you need to push them in dockerhub.
+- to use images in k8s, you need to push them in dockerhub.
 - first, create a private repository on dockerhub (private because it stores your EGI token)
 - then login to dockerhub on your machine ```docker login```.
 This creates a file with your authentication credentials in ```~/.docker/config.json```
 - build your image